Coomar25/Nest_JS_Blog_SaaS_API/README.md

 }
 ```

+here the the jwt strategy run before guard in which the validate method automatically validate the jwt token and returns the decoded token
+if we need to use the JwtStrategy in any module we need to import the JwtModule look below code we implemented jwt strategy in auth/strategy folders

-# Register the JwtStrategy into AuthModule providers
+## Register the JwtStrategy into AuthModule providers

 ```bash
 # Before